-1 establish ed an executive office on early learning that shall be 2 temporari ly placed within the office of the governor; provided 3 that on J uly 1, 2015, the executive office on early learning 4 shall be permanently established within the department of 5 education for administrative purposes only.
-6 (b) The head of the executive office on early learning 7 shall be known as the director of the executive office on early 8 learning, hereinafter referred to as director.
-The director 9 shall: 10 (1) Be appointed by the governor; 11 (2) Have professional training in the field of social 12 work, education, or other related fields; 13 (3) Have direct experience in programs or services related 14 to early education; 15 (4) Have recent experience in a supervisory, consultative, 16 or administrative position; 17 (5) Be paid a salary set by the governor that shall not 18 exceed ninety per cent of the salary of the director 19 of human resources development; and 20 (6) Be included in any benefit program generally 21 applicable to the officers and employees of the State.
-22 (c) The director shall be responsible for:
+establish ed, within the department of education, for administr ative purposes only, an executive office on early learning. (b) The head of the executive office on early learning shall be known as the director of the executive office on early learning, hereinafter referred to as director.
+The director shall: (1) Be nominated and, by and with the advice and consent of the senate, appointed by the governor; (2) Have professional training in the field of social work, education, or other related fields; (3) Have direct experience in programs or services related to early education; (4) Have recent experience in a supervisory, consultative, or administrative position; (5) Be paid a salary set by the governor that shall not exceed ninety per cent of the salary of the director of human resources development; and (6) Be included in any benefit program generally applicable to the officers and employees of the State. (c) The director shall be responsible for: administr learning. (b) shall be learning, shall: (1) (2) (3) (4) (5)

-1 (1) Serving as the principal officer in state government 2 responsible for the performance, development, and 3 control of programs, policies, and activities related 4 to a public-private comprehensive early childhood 5 system for children, from prenatal care to entrance 6 into kindergarten; 7 (2) Overseeing, supervising, and directing the performance 8 of the director's subordinates in various activities, 9 including planning, evaluation, and coordination of 10 early learning programs; 11 (3) Administering funds allocated for the office and 12 applying for, receiving, and disbursing grants and 13 donations from all sources for early learning programs 14 and services; 15 (4) Assessing the policies and practices of other agencies 16 , impacting early learning and conducting advocacy 17 efforts for early learning; 18 (5) Advising agencies on new legislation, programs, and 19 policy initiatives relating to early learning; 20 (6) Employing and retaining staff as may be necessary for 21 the purposes of this section; and
+1 (1) Serving as the principal officer in state government 2 responsible for the performance, development, and 3 control of programs, policies, and activities related 4 to a public-private comprehensive early childhood 5 system for children, from prenatal care to entrance 6 into kindergarten; 7 (2) Overseeing, supervising, and directing the performance 8 of the director's subordinates in various activities, 9 including planning, evaluation, and coordination of 10 • early learning programs; 11 (3) Administering funds allocated for the office and 12 applying for, receiving, and disbursing grants and 13 donations from all sources for early learning programs 14 and services; 15 (4) Assessing the policies and practices of other agencies 16 impacting early learning and conducting advocacy 17 efforts for early learning; 18 (5) Advising agencies on new legislation, programs, and 19 policy initiatives relating to early learning; 20 (6) Employing and retaining staff as may be necessary for 21 the purposes of this section, in conformity with 22 chapter 76; and